MuffinKran24/Untis_Desktop/README.md

 # Untis on Desktop

+⚠ This is not a official product from Borys ⚠

-⚠ This is still work in progress and doesn't work as expected ⚠
+This is still work in progress and doesn't work as expected

 This is a desktop port for untis so you don't have to use the web version everytime